RayTrace082/untamedwilds/README.md

 - All mobs/features are created as part of Worldgen.
 They also will not respawn (outside of breeding/growing)
 * Mobs featured in this list encompass a multitude of Species; Species are dynamically assigned to each Biome depending on its features from a list of weighted entries, providing out of the box compatibility.
-- Smaller mobs can be picked up (depending on the mob) to ease their transportation, larger mobs can be transported by using Cage Traps.
+- Smaller mobs can be picked up (depending on the mob) to ease their transportation, larger mobs need to be transported by using Cage Traps.
 * While the default parameters aim to be "believable", a plethora of Config options allow the user to replicate Vanilla behaviours (such as breeding being triggered through the favourite item)
 - A very WIP guidebook is provided through [Patchouli](https://www.curseforge.com/minecraft/mc-mods/patchouli) (book + any piece of hide).
 Content in the book has been generated from data sourced from Wikipedia, processed through the NLTK Python library and manually edited.